 Root Canal Therapy in Glendale, AZ

-Root canal therapy, also known as endodontic treatment, is a dental procedure aimed at saving and restoring teeth that have become severely infected or damaged at the root level.
-At North Mountain Dentistry in Glendale, AZ, we provide professional and compassionate root canal therapy to alleviate pain, eliminate infection, and preserve your natural teeth.
+Root canal therapy, also known as endodontic treatment, is a dental procedure to save and restore teeth that have become severely infected or damaged at the root level.
+North Mountain Dentistry in Glendale, AZ, provides professional and compassionate root canal therapy to alleviate pain, eliminate infection, and preserve your natural teeth.

 When is Root Canal Therapy Needed?

 Root canal therapy is typically required when the innermost part of a tooth, known as the pulp, becomes infected or inflamed.
-This can occur due to deep decay, repeated dental procedures on the same tooth, cracks or chips in the tooth, or trauma to the tooth.
-If left untreated, the infection can spread, causing severe pain, abscesses, and eventual tooth loss.
+These issues can occur due to deep decay, repeated dental procedures on the same tooth, cracks or chips in the tooth, or trauma to the tooth.
+The infection can spread if left untreated, causing severe pain, abscesses, and tooth loss.
 Root canal therapy is a proactive approach to save the tooth and prevent the need for extraction.

 The Root Canal Therapy Procedure